Updated: Nov 11, 2021

 A roasted ham with a brown sugar glaze will have that nice sweet and salty taste.
 Again you can please both white wine and red wine lovers.

-Riesling Select a dry, off-dry or semi-sweet Riesling (aka Kabinett or Spatelese).
+Riesling Select a dry, off-dry, or semi-sweet Riesling (aka Kabinett or Spatelese).
+Find tips for identifying sweetness levels for Riesling in this post.

 Duck Wine Pairings

-Duck is very fatty meat, which means it pairs really well with a heavier more tannic red wine.
+Duck is a very fatty meat, which means it pairs really well with a full, tannic red wine.
 That dry tannin will wash down the fat and create a nice flavor balance for the meal.

 Bordeaux Consider a Bordeaux from either the right or left bank.
-They are a blend of Merlot and Cab.
+They are a blend of Merlot and Cabernet.

 Cornish Hen Wine Pairings